Pain and Pain Symptom Management for Michigan Nurses

 Neuropathic Pain

 Neuropathic pain results from damage to or dysfunction of the peripheral or central nervous system rather than from stimulation of pain receptors.
-Mechanisms of neuropathic pain are complex and involve changes:
+Mechanisms of neuropathic pain are complex and involve certain types of changes:

 - At the peripheral nociceptor and nerve level